Hearty and juicy, traditional Brazilian food is among the tastiest ones in the world.

 As you might know, Brazilians have a warm lunch just like dinner, so it’s nice to have this contrast between the meal and a sweet and slightly sour dessert.

-Also, the big, juicy, and sweet fruits in Brazil definitely make easy to prepare lots of fruit-based desserts.
+Also, the big, juicy, and sweet fruits in Brazil definitely make it easy to prepare lots of fruit-based desserts.

 My husband calls it “tasty sand,” and to be honest, it does look like sand, but the taste…oh, my!
 The taste is divine!